FAC9/ux-ui-project/README.md

 ## Conclusions from user testing

-- bar graph is a disaster -> we should make a progess bar od dots instead.
+- bar graph is a disaster -> we should make a progess bar or dots instead.
 - logout button on every page (not messages).
 - Back arrow from paypal and VISA payment pages.
 - additional and friendlier page between login and payment page -> E.g. remind them why training was great